Vd-adasul/Quiz_java/README.md

 # Quiz_java
-this is a project done by : vidhyadhar, tejaswinee, Ashuthosh, Simran and Amisha
+this is a project done by : Vidhyadhar, Tejaswinee, Ashuthosh, Simran and Amisha